The Collage offices have re-opened (appointments only) and some staff continue to work from home.

 Collage Arts is a leading arts development, training and creative regeneration charity based in the heart of the Wood Green Cultural Quarter.
 Collage Arts arrived as squatters in the old sweet factory in Clarendon Road.
 We then took a lease and began renting out affordable studio and office space to help incubate creative and socially engaged businesses.

 2019 see Collage Arts managing five artspaces with plans to continually develop new locations.
 These spaces are home over 250 artists in 130 studios and a flourishing restaurant and performing arts venue – nearly 80,000 square feet of creative space.
 Collage Arts prides itself in being one of the most diverse studio complexes in the country.

 The artspaces are:

 - Artspace 1: Karamel performing arts, gallery and vegan restaurant in Coburg Road and also home to McQueens Theatre

-- Artspace 2: Chocolate Factory 2 in Coburg Road provides provides 50 artspaces
+- Artspace 2: in Coburg Road provides 50 artspaces

-- Artspace 3: Chocolare Factory 3 in Cumberland Road provides 45 artspaces
+- Artspace 3: in Wood Green Works on Cumberland Road provides 45 artspaces